kubernetes/website/content/en/docs/tasks/configmap-secret/managing-secret-using-config-file.md

 ## Create the Config file

-You can create a Secret in a file first, in JSON or YAML format, and then create that object.
+You can define the `Secret` object in a file first, in JSON or YAML format, and then create that object.
 The [Secret](/docs/reference/generated/kubernetes-api/{{< param "version" >}}/#secret-v1-core) resource contains two maps: `data` and `stringData`.
 The `data` field is used to store arbitrary data, encoded using base64.
-The `stringData` field is provided for convenience, and it allows you to provide Secret data as unencoded strings.
+The `stringData` field is provided for convenience, and it allows you to provide the same data as unencoded strings.
 The keys of `data` and `stringData` must consist of alphanumeric characters, `-`, `_` or `.`.

-For example, to store two strings in a Secret using the `data` field, convert the strings to base64 as follows:
+The following example stores two strings in a Secret using the `data` field.

+Convert the strings to base64 as follows:

 ```shell
 echo -n 'admin' | base64